 Squinting at computer, tablet, or mobile screens for hours at a time is a normal part of our lives in the 21st century.
+But screens can damage our vision!

 Unfortunately, eye problems associated with this activity are also on the rise.
 Even if you have never had eye problems before, you may have noticed computer vision syndrome symptoms after two or more hours of screen time.

 Even mild symptoms can indicate or grow into severe vision disorders.
-Our optometrists are specially trained to treat and reduce computer-related vision problems.
+Our optometrists are trained to treat and reduce computer-related vision problems.

 Signs of computer-related vision problems include: